The 10 secrets to becoming a powerful PR person

 But over the last year working with a range of clients on a range of projects I have gained a valuable insight into the world of PR.

-Holyrood Partnership is a great place to start in the world of PR.
+Holyrood PR is a great place to start in the world of PR.
 It has a history of helping to mould young professionals into PR experts and this is evidenced in the awards which have been won.

 At this year’s ‘PR Oscars’ the CIPR Scotland Pride Awards, it was a member of the Holyrood team who came out on top in the Oustanding Young Communicator category – making it the third time it has gone to young talent developed by Holyrood PR.